jjesus109/kopi-code-challenge/README.md

 ![C4 Model](docs/images/data-model.png?raw=true)

+### Main layer

-The App was created following a clean architecture, made by 4 different layers
+The App was created following a clean architecture, made by 4 different layers:

 - Entities: Here lives the data structures used to comunicate between all the layers
 - Drivers: Here are all the  connections to external resources as database and connection to LLM
 - Adapters: Is the bridge with drivers that help us to manage all the drivers and add the logic to accomplish business needs
 - Cases: Here lives the business logic, using the adapters will help to achive the business needs.

+### Proxy Component
+Also the app has a proxy component that helps to validate if the user input or LLM response are valid, valid means that doesn't contains and attack to the LLM.
+The categories covered are:

+- Prompt Injection.
+- Insecure Output Handling
+- Model Denial of Service
+- Insecure Plugin Design
+- Excessive Agency
+- Sensitive Info Disclosure

+This component its divided in 3 layers:

+- Proxy: Has the main logic to know what to do with the results given by the policy
+- Policy: Process the messages received and determine if the message is valid or not
+- Drivers: Manage all the external connections to the agent and the mocked external system that notifies when a message wants to reveal sensitive data or change made something different from the original instructions

+### Extras
-Also we have some other files as:
+Also th project have other files as:

 - errors: Where all custom errors are created to manage some possible scenarios in the flows
 - models: Where the request models lives